bclenet/BEP028_BIDSprov/examples/dcm2niix/README.md

 ## Experiment #1

 The aim of the experiment is to describe the provenance records inside several files.
 Here we use sidecars and modality agnostic files inside the `prov/` directory, as follows:
 ```
 .
 ├── prov
+│   ├── prov-dcm2niix_.prov.json
-│   ├── environments.prov.jsonld
+│   ├── prov-dcm2niix_env.prov.json
-│   └── software.prov.jsonld
+│   └── prov-dcm2niix_soft.prov.json
 └── sub_02
     ├── ses_20130717141500
     │   └── anat